retailxai/retailxai-site/GITHUB_ACTIONS_PINNED.md

-# GitHub Actions Commit SHA Pinning - Complete
+# GitHub Actions Commit SHA Reference Ledger

+**Status:** Reference
-**Date:** 2025-01-18
+**Last Updated:** 2025-01-18
-**Status:** ✅ All GitHub Actions pinned to real commit SHAs
+**Verification Status:** ✅ All GitHub Actions pinned to commit SHAs

+**Purpose:** Reference ledger of pinned GitHub Actions commit SHAs used in workflows.

+**Note:** For current system status, see **[SYSTEM_STATUS.md](SYSTEM_STATUS.md)**.
+This file serves as a reference for action SHAs and should be updated when action SHAs change.

+← See [DOCUMENTATION_INDEX.md](DOCUMENTATION_INDEX.md) for navigation and canonical sources.

 ## Summary

-All GitHub Actions in workflow files have been updated to use real, stable commit SHAs instead of version tags or placeholder values.
-This improves supply chain security by preventing unexpected changes from action updates.
+All GitHub Actions in workflow files use pinned commit SHAs instead of version tags.
+This ensures supply chain security and reproducible builds.

 ## Actions Updated